OCBC to list tech-focused ETF on SGX

 OCBC Securities said its customers have shown increased interest in the Hong Kong market, with trading volumes up more than 30 per cent on-year in the year to October.
 Chinese technology companies have consistently been among the top traded counters.

-OCBC Securities managing director Wilson He noted technology stocks have benefitted from changes in consumer behavior as well as digital transformations of businesses.
+OCBC Securities managing director Wilson He noted that technology stocks have benefitted from changes in consumer behaviour as well as digital transformations of businesses.

 The ETF also gives investors a means of expressing their view on fundamental changes happening in geopolitics, said Lion Global Investors' chief executive officer Gerard Lee.